Generation of three-dimensional cluster entangled state: Methods

 \textbf{Mode-resolving homodyne detection}

-To investigate the multimode quantum state $\hat{\rho}$ in a general time-frequency mode basis, we have developed mode-resolving homodyne detection with low crosstalk and precise phase information.
+To investigate the multimode quantum state $\hat{\rho}$ in a complex time-frequency mode basis, we have developed mode-resolving homodyne detection with low crosstalk and precise phase information.
 This setup is composed of a pulse shaper for arbitrary mode preparation and a homodyne detector for measuring quadratures in the mode prepared by the pulse shaper.
-The pulse shaper employs the 4$f$-configuration in the folded structure, which consists of a diffraction grating (2200 grooves/mm), a cylindrical lens ($f = 100$ mm), and a 2D spatial light modulator (Hamamatsu X10468-02).
-With a spectral resolution of 0.07 nm, the pulse shaper can precisely control the spectral amplitude and phase~\cite{Vaughan:2005uv}, enabling the generation of complex superpositions of multiple frequency-band modes.
+The pulse shaper has a spectral resolution of 0.07 nm and a control range spanning from 795 nm to 805 nm (see Supplementary Information for details).
 The laser from the pulse shaper serves as the local oscillator (LO) for the homodyne detector, determining the mode of quadrature measurement.
 The homodyne visibility is 95 \%, and the detection efficiency and bandwidth are 99 \% and 30 MHz, respectively.
 We measure quadrature outcomes at the sidebands of 1.2 MHz by demodulating the detector signal with a RF mixer and by low-pass filtering with 50 kHz cutoff frequency.
 To obtain the phase information of quadrature measurement, the pulse shaper alternatively prepares a reference laser for phase estimation (during 80 ms) and a target laser for data acquisition (during 80 ms).
 The reference laser has a central wavelength of 800 nm and FWHM of 2 nm to measure squeezed vacuum for phase estimation.
 For each phase estimation step, LO phase is scanned more than one period to obtain phase information through sinusoidal function fitting.